Glycine

 Downside Rationale

-Safety risk (1.2/5.0).
-Glycine is low-risk at common supplemental doses because it is a normal amino acid already produced and consumed in food.
-Razak 2017 supports a broad safety and mechanism context, and no FDA disease-treatment approval issue changes ordinary supplement availability.
-The main caution is not general toxicity.
-It is context: rare primary hyperoxaluria, unusual oxalate risk, pregnancy or nursing, kidney-stone complexity, and psychiatric medication combinations.
-The audit also found no authority endorsement for glycine as a treatment, so medical claims should stay conservative.
+Glycine is low-risk at common supplemental doses, which is why glycine sits near the bottom of the safety-risk scale.
+Glycine is a normal amino acid the body already produces and consumes through food, and Razak 2017 supports a broad safety and mechanism context with no signal of ordinary toxicity.
+The real caution is context, not general harm: rare primary hyperoxaluria, unusual oxalate risk, pregnancy or nursing, kidney-stone complexity, and combinations with psychiatric medications all warrant more care before adding glycine.
+The audit also found no authority endorsement of glycine as a treatment, so medical claims around glycine should stay conservative.
+For most healthy adults, the honest summary is that glycine is safe at sensible doses, with a short list of specific situations that deserve a clinician conversation first.

-Side effect profile (1.3/5.0).
-Glycine's common side effects are usually mild and dose-related.
-Loose stools, mild nausea, vivid dreams, and morning grogginess show up when bedtime doses get too high or when large boluses are taken.
-Splitting the dose usually solves GI tolerance.
-Sleep architecture disruption has not been shown as a major concern at ordinary sleep doses.
-Glycine also lacks the rebound pattern of sedatives: no withdrawal, no rebound insomnia, no craving, and no receptor-dependence signal in human supplement use.
+Glycine causes side effects that are usually mild and dose-related, which keeps glycine in the lowest side-effect band.
+Loose stools, mild nausea, vivid dreams, and morning grogginess tend to appear only when bedtime doses run too high or when a large bolus is taken at once, and splitting the dose usually resolves the GI tolerance issue.
+Sleep-architecture disruption has not been demonstrated as a meaningful concern at ordinary sleep doses of glycine.
+Just as important, glycine lacks the rebound pattern of sedatives: no withdrawal, no rebound insomnia, no craving, and no receptor-dependence signal in human supplement use.
+The practical takeaway is that glycine side effects are predictable, reversible, and managed by dose timing rather than by stopping outright.

-Financial cost (1.2/5.0).
-Glycine is one of the cheapest credible supplements.
-Bulk powder usually costs $20-30/kg, which puts a 3 g sleep dose near pennies per night.
-The cost score is low because powder is the rational form.
-Capsules can cost many times more per gram and turn a simple 3 g dose into several pills.
-GlyNAC costs more because NAC is added, but the combined protocol still remains inexpensive compared with devices, specialty longevity clinics, or branded sleep stacks.
+Glycine is one of the cheapest credible supplements available, which is why glycine scores so low on financial cost.
+Bulk powder typically runs $20-30/kg, putting a 3 g sleep dose at pennies per night, and powder is the rational form.
+Capsules can cost several times more per gram and turn a simple 3 g dose into a handful of pills, so the form you choose drives most of the price.
+GlyNAC costs more because NAC is added, but the combined protocol still stays inexpensive next to devices, specialty longevity clinics, or branded sleep stacks.
+For the benefit it can deliver, glycine offers an unusually favorable price-to-potential ratio, which is part of why it is easy to justify trialing.

-Time / effort burden (1.3/5.0).
-Glycine is easy to use.
-A bedtime protocol is one scoop in water or tea 30-60 minutes before sleep.
-Glycine dissolves quickly and tastes mildly sweet.
-The GlyNAC protocol adds more friction because doses are split with meals and tracked for 16-24 weeks, but even that stays under a few minutes per day.
-The main effort is not execution.
-It is remembering that the sleep dose and the GlyNAC protocol are different tools.
+Glycine is easy to use, which is why glycine carries a very low time-and-effort burden.
+A bedtime protocol is one scoop in water or tea 30 to 60 minutes before sleep, glycine dissolves quickly, and it tastes mildly sweet, so adherence rarely becomes a chore.
+The GlyNAC protocol adds some friction because doses are split with meals and tracked across 16 to 24 weeks, but even that stays under a few minutes per day.
+The main effort with glycine is not execution but memory: keeping straight that the single pre-bed sleep dose and the multi-dose GlyNAC protocol are different tools aimed at different endpoints.
+Used for sleep, glycine is about as low-effort as a supplement gets.

-Opportunity cost (1.1/5.0).
-Glycine stacks cleanly with magnesium, creatine monohydrate, collagen peptides, NAC, protein, vitamin C, and standard sleep hygiene.
-It rarely displaces higher-value basics because it is cheap, quick, and low-friction.
-The main opportunity cost is false confidence: using glycine instead of fixing light exposure, caffeine timing, alcohol, sleep apnea, or psychiatric medication issues.
-Used as a substrate, opportunity cost is nearly zero.
+Glycine rarely displaces higher-value basics, which is why glycine scores low on opportunity cost.
+Glycine stacks cleanly with magnesium, creatine monohydrate, collagen peptides, NAC, protein, vitamin C, and standard sleep hygiene, and because it is cheap, quick, and low-friction it seldom crowds out something better.
+The one real opportunity cost is false confidence: reaching for glycine instead of fixing light exposure, caffeine timing, alcohol, sleep apnea, or psychiatric medication issues that are doing the actual damage.
+Treated as a substrate layered on top of the fundamentals rather than a substitute for them, the opportunity cost of glycine is close to zero.

-Dependency / withdrawal (1.0/5.0).
-Glycine has no meaningful dependency profile.
-Glycine acts as an amino acid substrate and signaling molecule, not as a sedative-hypnotic drug.
-There is no documented withdrawal syndrome, rebound insomnia, craving pattern, or tolerance spiral at ordinary supplement doses.
-If glycine helps sleep, stopping it usually means the sleep benefit fades over the next few nights.
-That is dependency in the ordinary nutritional sense only, similar to losing benefit when you stop eating enough protein.
+Glycine has no meaningful dependency profile, which is why glycine sits at the floor of the dependency scale.
+Glycine acts as an amino-acid substrate and signaling molecule, not as a sedative-hypnotic drug, so there is no documented withdrawal syndrome, rebound insomnia, craving pattern, or tolerance spiral at ordinary supplement doses.
+If glycine helps your sleep, stopping it simply means the benefit fades over the next few nights as availability returns to baseline.
+That is dependency only in the ordinary nutritional sense, similar to losing benefit when you stop eating enough protein.
+There is nothing about glycine that creates the escalating-dose or hard-to-quit dynamics that define genuinely habit-forming sleep aids.

-Reversibility (1.0/5.0).
-Glycine is fully reversible at supplement doses.
-Plasma changes occur over hours, and practical sleep effects fade quickly after discontinuation.
-Longer GlyNAC and connective-tissue use may change biomarkers while the protocol continues, but there is no evidence of permanent structural, epigenetic, or organ-level adverse change from ordinary glycine supplementation.
-That reversibility is one reason glycine scores so well on downside: if it does nothing for you, stopping is simple and low-consequence.
+Glycine is fully reversible at supplement doses, which is why glycine earns the best possible reversibility mark.
+Plasma changes occur over hours and the practical sleep effects fade quickly after you stop, so there is no lingering commitment.
+Longer GlyNAC and connective-tissue use may shift biomarkers while the protocol continues, but there is no evidence of permanent structural, epigenetic, or organ-level adverse change from ordinary glycine supplementation.
+That clean reversibility is a large part of why glycine scores so well on the downside overall: if glycine does nothing for you, stopping is simple and low-consequence, with no taper, no rebound, and no residual risk to manage on the way out.

 ✅ Best for: Adults 50+ who want a cheap, low-risk way to support sleep quality and glutathione substrate availability.
 Low-collagen diets, vegans, vegetarians, and collagen-peptide users have a stronger rationale because glycine is central to collagen structure.
 Shift workers and travelers may get the fastest payoff from 3 g pre-bed.
 Older adults exploring GlyNAC for oxidative stress or function should treat Kumar 2023 as promising early evidence, not settled longevity proof.